 - 1. Exhibitors are expected to know and follow all Animal Science Rules and Health Requirements. - 2.
 Purebred and grade animals are shown together. - 3.
 All Market goats must be dehorned.
 We strongly recommend all goats be dehorned.
 However, does whose horns are part of the breed specifications may be shown with horns.
 ANY sign of behavior or safety issues could result in required, capping or even disqualification at judge, superintendent, or 4-H staff in charge of the show discretion. - 4.
 Show Equipment: Livestock shows provide an opportunity for the general public to be exposed to agricultural exhibits.
 Exhibitors should be mindful of the show equipment being used and the manner in which it is being used.
 Show Management or Livestock Committee Leadership/Ring Stewards reserve the right to decide what constitutes acceptable show equipment and how the equipment is being used by the exhibitor. - 5.
-Meat goats may be shown in a collar or halter; this includes a prong collar (this is the 2nd year of a 2-year trial at the state level). - 6.
+Meat goats may be shown in a collar or halter; this includes a prong collar. - 6.
 Exhibitors may enter up to two goats per class, except for Member's Herd. - 7.
 Goats are to be shown with their front feet on the ground. - 8.
 Age determined as of the day of the show.

-MEAT GOAT SHOWMANSHIP (required)
+MEAT GOAT SHOWMANSHIP (Required)